 Many students learn to speak French just by trying to mimic the French sounds they hear.
-For sure, mimicking French is important, but knowing the rules of French pronunciation instead of guessing them would be a huge help, don’t you think?
+For sure, mimicking is important – and most my French pronunciation lessons come with audio recordings – yet knowing the rules of French pronunciation instead of guessing them would be a huge help, don’t you think?

 Understand The Rules Of French Pronunciation